Migorithm/migo_server_management/instruction/ch8_UserAuthentication.md

 {% endif %}!
 ```
 <br>

-Now, because no user registration functionality has been built, a new user can only be registered from the shell at this time.: <br>
+Now, because NO user registration functionality has been built, a new user can only be registered from the shell at this time.: <br>

 ```sh
 $ flask shell
 >>> u = User(email="example@example.com", username="Ko",password = "cat")